AdonisAlgos/tech264-docker-kubernetes/docker/README.md

 * By containerizing services, they achieved consistent environments from development to production.
 * Docker enabled rapid scaling of microservices, improved resource utilization, and faster deployment times.
 * The transition to Docker contributed to increased developer productivity and operational efficiency.

+## Docker Compose

+### Why use it?

+Docker Compose simplifies multi-container Docker applications by allowing you to define, run, and manage services in one YAML file, making deployment easier.

+### How to use it?

+Create a docker-compose.yml file specifying services, networks, and volumes.
+Use docker-compose commands to manage the application lifecycle.

+### What do you need to install for it to work?
+Docker Compose, which is included if you have downloaded `Docker Desktop`.

+### How to store your docker compose file?
+Store `docker-compose.yaml` in the root directory of your project for easy access and version control.

+### Docker Compose Commands

+`docker-compose up`: Builds, (re)creates, and starts containers as defined in docker-compose.yml.
+`docker-compose down`: Stops and removes containers, networks, and volumes created by up.

+`docker-compose up`: Runs services and outputs logs to the console.

+`docker-compose up -d`: Runs services in the background.

+`docker-compose stop`: Stops running containers but keeps the containers and network in place.

+`docker-compose ps`: Lists all services defined in `docker-compose.yaml` and shows their status.

+`docker-compose logs -f`: Shows live logs for all services.
+Use `-f` (follow) to update logs in real-time.

+`docker-compose images`: Lists images used by your Docker Compose services.

 ## Docker Commands